- Publications

 Grace Murray Hopper

-Talks with Women Who Have Shaped Our TimesGrace Murray Hopper was a brilliant mathematician and computer scientist.
+Talks with Women Who Have Shaped Our Times.Grace Murray Hopper was a brilliant mathematician and computer scientist.
 She was also a gifted teacher, navy admiral and brilliant communicator.
-One of the first three modern “programmers,” Hopper is best known for her trailblazing contributions to the development of computer languages juggling
+One of the first three modern “programmers,” Hopper is best known for her trailblazing contributions to the development of computer languages, juggling between academia and the navy.

-between academia and the navy.Hopper came of age at a time of unusual opportunity for women witha relatively high number of women receiving doctorates.
+Hopper came of age at a time of unusual opportunity for women witha relatively high number of women receiving doctorates.
 She is an alum of Yale like her father.
 Hopper divorced her husband and never remarried or had children.
-She struggled with alcoholism and depression in the 1940s.

-Her success in male-dominated fields and male-dominated organizations, including the U.S. Navy, is exceptional.Louise Nevelson
+Her success in male-dominated fields and organizations, including the U.S. Navy, is exceptional.

-chapter excerpt from
+This chapter was excerpted from

 Particular Passions: